-Generally, stored maize can be damaged by insect pests if they are not properly conditioned and protected.
+Generally, stored maize can be damaged by insect pests if they are not properly conditioned and protected (Obeng-Ofori, 2008).
 This challenge may be exacerbated due to cropping intensification and introduction of hybrid cultivars.
 Maize is harvested towards the cessation of rainy season and stored during the drier months of the year.
 Maize is often stored on cob in traditional grain silos or shelled into jute and polypropylene sacs with or without protection for storage.
-However, pest infestation is a perennial constraint; the conditions favorable for grain storage are as well suitable for insect pest reproduction. grain On-farm infestation of notorious storage pests such as larger borer (Prostephanustruncatus), lesser borer(Rhyzoperthadominica). maize weevil grain (Sitophyluszeamais), granary weevil (S. granaries) as well as mycotoxins accumulation, are a threat in grain storage.
-Indiscriminate use of common grain protectants such as Actellic (Pirimiphos methyl), bioresmethrin (pyrethroid) phostoxin and Gastox (Aluminium phosphate) is widespread among smallholder farmers (Sugri et al 2010).
+However, pest infestation is a perennial constraint; the conditions favorable for grain storage are as well suitable for insect pest reproduction.
+On-farm infestation of notorious storage pests such as larger grain borer (Prostephanus truncatus), lesser grain borer (Rhyzopertha dominica), maize weevil (Sitophilus zeamais), granary weevil (S. granarius) as well as mycotoxins accumulation, are a threat in grain storage.
+Indiscriminate use of common grain protectants such as Actellic (Pirimiphos methyl), bioresmethrin (pyrethroid) phostoxin and Gastox (Aluminium phosphate) is widespread among smallholder farmers (Sugri, et al 2010).
 Most farmers acquire agro-chemicals from non-accredited input dealer without any training on appropriate use.
 There is the need to integrate production and postharvest practices to achieve quality food for consumers.
 Integration of good agronomic operations, pest management and appropriate storage techniques to minimize pest damage is therefore very essential.
-This project seeks to improve agricultural productivity and farm family livelihoods by deploying improved storage and handling practices to reduce postharvest losses of smallholder farmers in the Upper East Region of Ghana.
+This project seeks to improve agricultural productivity and farm family livelihoods by deploying improved storage and handling practices to reduce postharvest losses of smallholder farmers in the Upper East Region of Ghana (Osei-Agyeman et al 2014).